canelhasmateus/diamond/vault/A/SoftwareMonoliths.md

+---
+tags:
+    - fact
+    - software
+---
 # SoftwareMonoliths

-The whole of your [[IndexSoftwareSystem]] is served as a single "software application".
+The whole of your [[IndexSoftware]] is served as a single "software application".
 It might have and encompass the behavior of multiple modules, but the final product would be a single [[SoftwareArtifact]], such as a jar

 This is great in regards to [[Complexity]]: